-2. Summary of Changes to Assessment of Teaching Effectiveness a.
-Fall/spring 2023
+2. Summary of Changes to Assessment of Teaching Effectiveness

-- i.
-Effective fall of 2023, a revised student feedback survey (name to be determined) will be administered in all courses.
-This change will not impact 4th and 6th year reviews as those dossiers will not typically include student feedback data from the fall 2023 semester.
-In spring of 2024 only, dossiers will include data from the student feedback survey. - ii.
-If measures of central tendency are referenced by either the administrator or the faculty member/instructor, both the median and mode must be referenced and discussed in the context of the distribution. - iii.
+- a.
+Beginning in fall/spring 2023 - i.
+The SEEQ will be administered in all courses. - 1.
+If measures of central tendency are referenced by either the administrator or the faculty member/instructor, both the median and mode must be referenced and discussed in the context of the distribution. - ii.
+Alternate assessments are not to be included in dossiers.

 Alternate assessment from any previous formal promotion and tenure reviews should remain in the dossier in subsequent reviews.
-Faculty members should not change previous alternative assessments but should add a new one for the more recent academic year.

-b.
-Spring/summer/fall 2021, spring/summer/fall 2022, and spring/summer 2023 c.
+Faculty members should not change previous alternative assessments. - b.
+Spring/summer/fall 2021, spring/summer/fall 2022, and spring/summer 2023 - i.
+The short-form SRTEs were to be included for all courses taught in faculty promotion and tenure review materials. - 1.
+If measures of central tendency are referenced by either the faculty member or the administrator, both the median and mode must be referenced and discussed in the context of the distribution. - ii.
+Faculty members are to include one alternate assessment of teaching effectiveness for each academic year. (see Appendix M) - iii.
+This section will be removed when there are no candidates who have SRTEs scores in their dossier.

+c.
 Fall 2020 semester

 - i.
-The short-form SRTEs are to be included for all courses taught in faculty promotion and tenure review materials. - Faculty members are to include one alternate assessment of teaching effectiveness for each academic year. (see Appendix M)

-- i.
-At the discretion of the faculty member, fall 2020 short-form SRTEs may be included in dossiers as evidence of teaching effectiveness. - ii.
-If measures of central tendency are referenced by either the faculty member or the administrator, both the median and mode must be referenced and discussed in the context of the distribution. - iii.
-The omission of SRTEs does not provide any evidence relevant to the assessment of teaching effectiveness. - iv.
-Regardless of whether the SRTEs are included, at least one alternate assessment must be included. (see Appendix M) - v.
+At the discretion of the faculty member, fall 2020 short-form SRTEs may be included in dossiers as evidence of teaching effectiveness. - 1.
+If measures of central tendency are referenced by either the faculty member or the administrator, both the median and mode must be referenced and discussed in the context of the distribution. - 2.
+The omission of SRTEs does not provide any evidence relevant to the assessment of teaching effectiveness. - ii.
+Regardless of whether the SRTEs are included, at least one alternate assessment must be included. (see Appendix M) - iii.
 Peer teaching review was not suspended for the fall of 2020.

-- Peer review can consist of a wide range of activities that may or may not include class visitation. - vi.
+Peer review can consist of a wide range of activities that may or may not include class visitation. - iv.
 This section will be removed when there are no candidates under review who were in their probationary period in calendar year 2020.